s01042/Anyplace/README.md

 The higher the score, the more often the events can be triggered, in the best case once a day.

+At the time of october 2021 safari does not support periodic background sync at all.
+So on apple devices a chromium based browser is necessary for that.

 # Try it

 Use [this link](https://s01042.github.io/Anyplace/) to try the app.